Pablo-Najera/cdmTools/cran-comments.md

 # cdmTools_1.0.1 (March 23, 2022)

 ### NEWS
-* We have added the CA.MI function
+* We have added the GNPC function and print methods for classes used in the package

 ### Test envirnoments
 * Local Windows 10 x64, R 4.1.2